 Since I am always writing on one project or another, I always have something waiting to be published.
 For me, finishing a novel is a time to take a breath and celebrate, and I do it the same way every time.
-I pour myself a glass of a fine French champagne and I light up a Cuban cigar.
-I savor the champagne, but since I don’t smoke, I let the cigar burn.
+I pour myself a glass of a fine French champagne and I light up an authentic Cuban cigar.
+I savor the champagne, but since I don’t smoke, I let the cigar burn, as an offering.
 The champagne, frothy with bubbles that materialize from nothing, represents the ebullience that art, in its many forms, has brought to my life.
 The slow burn of the cigar is indicative of the passing of time, a reminder that my art comes at a price, a sort of self-immolation.

 When I first started creating novels, I realized that, while on my writing schedule, I needed to take breaks in order to allow the story to live and grow on its own.
 After sufficient time, I returned with renewed passion.
 During these breaks, I wrote short stories as a distraction, and thus Synchronicity was a result of my distraction while writing Legal Thriller, The Silk Noose was a result of my distraction while writing Murder From the Grave, and Sanity Slipping was a result of my distraction while writing Viral Vector.
 Typically, by the time I finished a novel, I had a book of short stories ready for revision, submission and publication.